In 2020, it’s easier than ever to start a blog.

 - All the other extras – Site Backup Pro, Search Engine Jumpstart, SiteLock Security, Comodo Private SSL – are not really necessary.

 6. Create Your Password

 When you complete your purchase, Bluehost will send you a confirmation email, and you’ll also be able to set the main password for your account.

 STEP 3) Install WordPress

-As you’ve probably noticed, I didn’t actually instruct you to download WordPress directly at any point in this guide (so far).
-And, here’s the kicker, I’m still not going to.
+As you’ve probably noticed, we didn’t actually instruct you to download WordPress directly at any point in this guide (so far).
+And, here’s the kicker, we’re still not going to.

 Here’s what you do exactly to get to your WordPress account: